afs-public/ascend-sdk-go/docs/models/components/entryprevailingmarketprice.md

 # EntryPrevailingMarketPrice

-The price for the instrument that is prevailing in the market.
+The price for the instrument that is prevailing in the market

 ## Fields